 The Role of AI in Surveillance and Control

 The concept of AI itself is not inherently bad.
 AI has many legitimate applications in research, organization, and efficiency.
 However, with it increasingly used directly against Muslims, including in surveillance, data tracking, and social monitoring, we must approach it with caution.
-Reliance on AI can subtly condition compliance and make us more receptive to the tricks of the Dajjal.
+Reliance on AI can subtly condition compliance and even make us more receptive to the tricks of the Dajjal.
 It is no longer merely a tool for convenience; it has become an instrument of influence and control that can weaken spiritual and communal resilience.

 Returning to Authentic Learning of Islam